Becoming an editor: An insider’s guide

 Once I graduated from Greenwich, I had my work experience from Harper’s Bazaar under my belt, and my degree.
 At this point, I was working as a before/after school nanny, and so I spent my days sending on CVs, pitches and examples of my writing.

-I contacted literally every publication I could – once you’ve done work experience at Hearst, you weren’t allowed to do any more work experience there for 12 months – and I was contacted about an internship at a price comparison website.
+I contacted literally every publication I could – once you’ve done work experience at Hearst, you aren’t allowed to do any more work experience there for 12 months – and I was contacted about an internship at a price comparison website.
 I spent a few months here, and then I found a paid internship at a course search website.
 This was a three-month placement – I had learnt very quickly that I just had to persevere through internships and work experience and get used to rejection and not hearing back from people.

 Sam works for a large digital media agency, and he mentioned that they sometimes use freelancers for writing copy for brands.
 I got in touch with the content editor, and they sent me a couple of trial pieces.
 Fortunately, they liked my writing, and they started sending me more briefs.
 I wrote content for brands like BMW, Heinz, Monarch Airlines, Cosmos Holidays and The Body Shop.
 I also did a huge project for Matalan, where they wanted the product descriptions on their website totally rewritten.